Take Action & Make Decisions

 Timeline for Applying

 Many colleges and universities begin the search for a tenure-track faculty member almost a full academic year before the anticipated start date of their new hire.
 Generally, social science disciplines begin posting faculty job positions during the summer a year before, while humanities and STEM fields start posting during the fall.
 However, institutions will also sometimes post tenure-track job openings outside of these common timelines.
-It’s a good idea to check with faculty and colleagues in your department(s) to get their insights into when you should start searching for faculty job postings.
+It’s a good idea to check with faculty and colleagues in your department to get their insights into when you should start searching for tenure-track job postings.
+Your faculty members can also provide information on the timelines for postdocs, visiting assistant professor roles, or other non tenure-track positions.
+Career Services can help you utilize online tools to track all of these openings.

 Where to Search for Academic Jobs

-Academic job listings are usually listed through disciplinary and professional associations, so be sure to consult those organizations as well as your advisors and colleagues in your department(s) and disciplines.
-In addition, you can find comprehensive academic job listings on ChronicleVitae, HigherEdJobs, Insider Higher Ed, and Higher Education Recruitment Consortium (HERC).
-Don’t forget to set job alerts when possible, so that you can be notified of job opportunities that match your preferences and criteria.
+Academic job listings are usually posted through disciplinary and professional associations, so be sure to consult those organizations as well as your advisors and colleagues in your department and discipline.
+In addition, you can find comprehensive academic job listings through The Chronicle of Higher Education, HigherEdJobs, Inside Higher Ed, and Higher Education Recruitment Consortium (HERC).
+Don’t forget to set job alerts when possible so that you can be notified of job opportunities that match your preferences and criteria.

 Understanding and Tailoring for Different Kinds of Institutions

-As you’re applying for academic positions, it’s important to understand what kind of institution you’re applying to so that you can demonstrate to search committees your strong fit not only for the role but also for their institution and community.
+As you’re applying for academic positions, it’s important to understand what kind of institution you’re applying to so you can demonstrate to search committees your strong fit not only for the role but also for their institution and community.
 For each application, try to determine how much the institution values research vs. teaching.
 Does it prioritize one over the other?
 Is it a private or public institution?
 Who are the students that they serve?
 Do they have graduate students?
 Speak with a Career Advisor to learn about strategies to research different colleges and universities as you tailor your applications for each one.
 Find information on creating effective application materials for faculty positions here.

 Preparing for Careers Beyond Academia

-Whether you’re applying for jobs in industry, non-profits, or government in addition to or instead of academic positions, Career Services can help you navigate the timeline and process of seeking jobs in a diversity of fields.
+Whether you’re applying for jobs in industry, nonprofits, or government in addition to or instead of academic positions, Career Services can help you navigate the timeline and process of seeking jobs in a diversity of fields.
 We’re here to help you translate and communicate the skills and experiences you’ve gained in graduate school as you demonstrate your fit for different roles, organizations, and industries.
 We can guide you through the application, interviewing, and negotiation phases to help you successfully land a job in a career field that interests you.
 Make an appointment with a Career Advisor via Handshake at any stage of your process.

 Timeline for Applying